spWang317/Flash_Fiction_Analysis/README.md

 ## 🧪 Final Analysis

-The final output generated by the pipeline is utilized in **`MiniFiction_Analysis.ipynb`**.
-This analytical notebook performs:
+The master output is utilized in **`MiniFiction_Analysis.ipynb`**.
+This notebook performs:
-1. **Stability Diagnostics:** Detection and removal of initial 'burn-in' noise.
+1. **Stability Diagnostics**: Detection and removal of initial 'burn-in' noise.
-2. **Trajectory Clustering:** Identification of narrative archetypes.
+2. **Trajectory Clustering**: Identification of narrative archetypes and structural patterns.
-3. **Peak Dynamics:** Point-wise and dynamic recovery analysis (TTR, Slope) following narrative shocks.
+3. **Peak Dynamics**: Point-wise and dynamic recovery analysis (TTR, Slope) following narrative shocks.